- Statutory Information

 3. How will the curriculum be matched to my child’s/young person’s needs?

-We do provide a largely academic curriculum, however all teachers are provided with information on the needs of individual students so that they can plan the learning to ensure that all students are able to make progress.
+We provide a largely academic curriculum, however all teachers are provided with information on the needs of individual students so that they can plan the learning to ensure that all students are able to make progress.
 We expect all our teachers to plan lessons that meet the needs of their students whenever possible but recognise that sometimes a best fit approach is necessary.
 This is monitored through regular observations, drop ins and learning walks.
-We use our Continuing Professional Development program (CPD) to provide support to teachers in this area.
+We use our Continuing Professional Development (CPD) programme to provide support to teachers in this area.

 4. How will both you and I know how my child/young person is doing and how will you help me to support my child’s/young person’s learning?

 We regularly share progress feedback with all our learners and their families.
 In addition, we have a number of opportunities where parents/carers can meet with staff to discuss learner progress.
 We host revision evenings/learning events/open mornings to help families understand what learning is expected and how they can best support their child/young person’s need.
-Should more regular contact be required, our staff will make suitable arrangements to ensure this is put in place.

 5. What support will there be for my child’s/young person’s overall well-being?